Editors: Rad Komissar, Anna Linde

-THE POTTENGER EXPERIMENTS are an example of huge differences between cooked/ processed foods and raw foods for cats.
-Unfortunately, the influences of these differences for people can be even worse than for cats.
-People have more different diseases, especially in old age and more negative deviations in their personal and social behaviour.
-According to most events during the dark and cruel history of human kind there are not any reasons to think humans react better than animals on cooked food.
+THE POTTENGER EXPERIMENTS are an example of huge differences between cooked/processed foods and raw foods for cats.
+Unfortunately, the impact cooked and processed foods have on people can be even worse than on cats.
+People develop more diseases, especially in old age and increased negative deviations in their personal and social behavior.
+According to most events during the dark and cruel history of humankind, there is no reason to think humans react better than animals to cooked food.

 Perhaps the most important of all the animal experiments with raw and cooked foods are those of Dr. Francis Pottenger, Jr., one of the world’s great physicians and food scientists.

 These were conducted at the long established Pottenger Sanitarium in Monrovia, California, and covered a ten-year period.
 Both white rats and cats were employed.
 Rats given heated milk suffered from many kinds of deterioration, and the change in trabeculation of the bones was particularly noticeable.